There are many advantages of flying from Birmingham Airport to Cork. Learn more about the route to Cork on our website and ensure a fantastic trip.

 Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a car park space online in advance and save up to 70%.

 Taxis can drop you right outside the terminal and, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International train station.
-There is a free and frequent Air-Rail link from the station that takes you to the terminal in just two minutes.
+There is a free and frequent bus service from the station that takes you to the terminal in minutes.

 Arriving at Aberdeen Airport